 Art sculptures are displayed in glass cases.

-Students in ARTE 317 filled the second space art gallery in Allard Hall with 3D sculptures and works based on the happy memories of local seniors.
+Students in ARTE 317 fill the second space art gallery in Allard Hall with 3D sculptures and works based on the happy memories of local seniors.

 People gather around a mannequin laying on the floor.

-City Councillor Thu Parmar visited one of the recently updated crime labs on campus.
+City Councillor Thu Parmar visits one of the recently updated crime labs on campus.

 People sit around tables at Campio Brewing.

-PSYC 441 students presented their research on scientific skepticism at the inaugural Brew and Learn fundraiser at Campio Brewing Co.
+PSYC 441 students present their research on scientific skepticism at the inaugural Brew and Learn fundraiser at Campio Brewing Co.

 A group of students poses in front of a silver sphere in NYC.